ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

-Finally, we superimpose the training data with the best linear regression model:
+Finally, we superimpose the training data with the best linear regression model Tensorflow converged to:

 {% highlight python %}
 {% raw %}